vivi-le/vivi-le/README.md

 - 👋 Hi, I’m Viviane (Lan) LE.

 I am a highly experienced professional with a background in compliance and a strong knowledge of data privacy.
-As a former compliance officer, I have a deep understanding of data privacy regulations and best practices.
+As a former legal & compliance officer, I have a deep understanding of data privacy regulations and best practices.

-Currently, I am working as a data analyst in banking industry (at _Banque Populaire du Nord_ - a Frech bank), where my mission is to create and develop Power BI reports for the finance security department using Power BI and SQL.
+Currently, I am working as a data analyst in banking industry (at _Banque Populaire du Nord_ - a French bank), where my mission is to create and develop multiple reports for the finance security department by using Power BI and SQL.

 - 📫 You can reach me by email: l**********@gmail.com